The Wildlife ACT Fund has developed what we believe to be a holistic conservation approach based on 3 cornerstones:

 - We aim to help rural communities who live close to game reserves to develop a love and respect for nature, provide them with reasons to protect it, and to advance economic empowerment.

-Life saving equipment
+Life saving tracking collars

 The Fund is also helping to develop and test anti-poaching collars with reinforced plates and special rivets to prevent animals like Cheetah, Leopards or Wild Dogs from choking when caught in a poacher’s snare – this means that a collar can literally save an animal’s life!